-During fiscal year ended June 30, 2018, the Agency incurred capital outlay expenditures in excess of its budget in the amount of \$1,653.
+During fiscal year ended June 30, 2019, the Agency incurred capital outlay, debt service interest and fiscal charges and services and supplies expenditures in excess of its budget in the amounts of \$783,854, \$2,115 and \$65,604, respectively, primarily due to capital expenditures related to the library expansion.
 The excess expenditures were funded by available financial resources and other financing resources.

-E. Cash and cash equivalents
+E. Cash and Cash Equivalents